bigpel66/42-cursus/circle-04/README.md

 Implementing some modules which are using `C++ Templates`.
 ### CPP Module 08
 Implementing some modules which are using `templated containers`, `iterators`, `algorithms`.
+### NetPractice
+Practicing to understand the routing and forwarding packet on TCP/IP Suite by configurating routing tables and IP Addresses of interfaces on machines which are depends on topology of IP Network Layer.